About The Artist

 Music was clearly on the back burner but Todd remained active playing for singer/songwriter Bruce Kean, in the acoustic group Imaginary Friend and recording acoustic and slide guitar with Raisinhead.
 Rumdummies was formed in 2003 to play original R&B with a large dose of slide guitar.
 Singer/harmonica player Pat Conover and Todd wrote a number of songs together for the band that were released on the CD “Too Dum to Quit”.
 He also performed with alt-country artist Hayseed.

 Todd made a conscious decision around 2007 to concentrate less on songwriting and instead become a better guitar player.
 Until this time his musical role was either accompanying vocals or playing lead guitar.
 Rarely had he carried the melody of a piece.
 Slide guitar took a back seat and he resolved to learn some jazz standards as well to study jazz harmony.
 He also began to arrange songs he had written for an instrumental ensemble of guitar, bass and drums.
 Eventually that resulted in his first solo CD, “Here” with Kyle Esposito on fretless bass, and Manuel Quintana on drums.
-Kyle and Manuel are simultaneously members of TN3 and two-thirds of Nelson Esposito Quintana, a cooperative version of the same group.
-NEQ recently released a CD, “None of the Above” consisting of Nelson’s originals combined with pieces composed by the group and spontaneous jams.
-The CD was recorded over a three year period at the band member’s home studios as well as at Coldbrook Productions (Julie Last, engineer) and Flymax Recording (Pete Caigan, engineer).
+Kyle and Manuel are simultaneously two-thirds of Nelson Esposito Quintana, a cooperative version of the same group.
+NEQ released two CDs, “None of the Above” consisting of Nelson’s originals combined with pieces composed by the group and spontaneous jams.
+And in 2022 NEQ released, “Nvertheless”, consisting of Todd’s original pieces engineered by drummer, Manuel Quintana at his studio, Beet Recording.
 The band’s live repertoire is rounded out by unusual arrangements of rock, folk, classical and gospel covers.